-The male: female capture ratio was 1.58:1.
-Most of the adult cowbirds were captured in weeks 2-7 (40% of the trapping period): 83/115 males (72.2%) and 65/73 females (89.0%).
+The 2021 male: female capture ratio was 1.5:1.
+Most of the adult cowbirds were captured in weeks 2-6: 44/57 males (77%) and 30/38 females (79%).
+Most of the juvenile cowbirds were captured in week 15: 5/7 (71%).
 No banded cowbirds or other banded birds were captured.
-The traps were vandalized twice in 2019; each time three male decoys escaped (total of six males escaped).
-The traps were repaired immediately and the male decoys that escaped due to the vandalism events (likely) recaptured within 24-48 hours.
+The traps were not vandalized in 2021, and there were no trap closures in 2021.

-In addition to cowbirds, 332 non-target birds of eight (8) different species were captured, of which all but one (0.30%) were released unharmed.
+In addition to cowbirds, 476 non-target birds of five different species were captured, of which all but 2 (0.42%), both non-native European starlings (Sturnes vulgaris), were released unharmed.
 This total includes the multiple capture, release, and recapture of a smaller number of individuals.
 No sensitive or endangered, threatened, or candidate non-target species were captured.
 No decoy or non-target birds died due to lack of food or water, or because of unclean conditions.